EMDR Therapy, Addiction + Compulsion Protocols + Brainspotting

 EMDR Therapy and Brainspotting

 Brainspotting can be accompanied by the use of biolateral sounds.
 Biolateral sounds can be music, tones or even nature sounds that move from ear to ear alternately in order to activate each hemisphere of the brain.
 Dr. Grand developed a series of biolateral CDs that can be used during a Brainspotting session.
-They were initially developed for use with EMDR.
-These sounds help to calm the sympathetic nervous system (which is the fight or flight response), and engage the calmer parasympathetic nervous system.
+Initially developed for use with EMDR, these sounds help to calm the sympathetic nervous system (which is the fight or flight response), and engage the calmer parasympathetic nervous system.

 Brainspotting is unique from other therapeutic techniques in that it is being used not only in trauma and healing work, but also in the areas of performance enhancement and sports psychology.
 Therapists are utilizing BSP with professional athletes, actors, writers, musicians, as well as with clients who experience stress during public speaking.
 Meditation practices can also be enhanced through the use of Brainspotting.